root-project/web/manual/histograms/index.md

 _**Example**_

-A histogram object `hist` is fit with a gaussian:
+A histogram object `hist` is fit with a Gaussian:

 {% highlight C++ %}
    root[] hist.Fit("gaus");